antoineboquet/greek-conversion/docs/presets.md

 });
 ```

+`getPresetMetadata()` returns one preset's scope, references, coverage, and
+known limitations. `listPresetMetadata()` returns the complete registry in
-`getPresetOptions()` returns only fields contributed by the selected preset.
+stable order. `getPresetOptions()` returns only fields contributed by the
-`resolveConversionOptions()` returns a complete `ResolvedConversionOptions`,
+selected preset. `resolveConversionOptions()` returns a complete
-after applying engine defaults, the preset, and custom overrides.
-Both helpers
+`ResolvedConversionOptions`, after applying engine defaults, the preset, and
-return detached objects; mutating one cannot modify the immutable defaults or
-the preset registry.
+custom overrides.
+Metadata and option helpers return detached objects; mutating
+one cannot modify the immutable defaults or the preset registry.

 ## Scope limits